 After doing over 30 treks by now, if there is one trek that stood out from all, that was CHADAR TREK.
 Putting it simply, I have never experienced anything like it before.
-An entire river painted with a white sheet of gold for as far as you can see.
-It is the most overwhelming experience one can have, mesmerizing on every turn, cold but warm for the eyes.
+It is the most overwhelming experience one can have, mesmerizing at every turn, cold but warm for the eyes.
 That one week of my life was extraordinary.
 I knew then that I am witnessing a once in a lifetime experience.
 This exciting adventure is amplified by the breathtaking landscapes that altogether make for one of the most unforgettable treks.

 Well, Zanskar is the first major tributary of the Indus river and flows through Ladakh.
 In Summers, it is a major attraction for people who are into river rafting.
 The white-water river offers one of the most adventurous river rafting experience enhanced by its mind-blowing landscape.Now during the winters, the entire tributary starts to freeze and becomes the only mode of transportation to the far wide villages.
 The Frozen water forms a Chadar (blanket) over the river and thus the name.
 With time, it became a major attraction for adventure seekers and tourists alike.